A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Answering a COLT'13 Open Problem

 \section{Answering a COLT'13 Open Problem}

-In this section, we highlight the broader impact of our method by extending it to a related setting.
 Via the online-to-batch conversion, our method applies to Stochastic eXp-concave Optimization (SXO), where the optimal OXO regret translates into the (near) optimal SXO sample complexity while substantially reducing the computational cost.
 This extension answers a COLT'13 open problem posed by~\citet{koren2013open}, demonstrating our method's significance beyond OXO.